Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 Now with subnormals in our system we inherit the following interesting property: for any floating point number \(x\) and \(y\) such that \(x \neq y\), \(x - y\) is necessarily nonzero.

-As a bonus, we have now acquired extra armour against a division by zero:
+Bonus: we have now acquired extra armour against a division by zero:
 ```C++
 if ( x != y ) z = 1.0 / ( x - y );
 ```